Andria (comedy): Metrical structure

 Many Roman comedies, such as Terence's Phormio, have a clear metrical structure, with sections generally in the order A = iambic senarii, B = other metres, C = trochaic septenarii.
-The Andria does not follow this scheme exactly.
-In several places the iambic senarii are preceded not by trochaic septenarii, but by iambic octonarii and once by iambic septenarii.
+Andria does not follow this scheme exactly.
+In several places, the iambic senarii are preceded not by trochaic septenarii, but by iambic octonarii (and, once, by an iambic septenarius).
 There are no fewer than 11 polymetric passages with different metres (ia8, ia4, tr7, tr8, tr4) following each other in rapid succession.
-(The Andria has 90 changes of metre, which is more than any other Terence play.)
+(Andria has 90 changes of metre, which is more than any other Terence play.)

-The Andria also differs from Plautus's plays by its unusually large use of the iambic octonarius metre.
-Another unusual feature is that it contains a short passage (481–484) in bacchiac quaternarii and another passage (626–639) in various cretic metres, which Terence otherwise mostly avoided.
+The Andria also differs from Plautus's plays by its unusually heavy use of the iambic octonarius metre.
+Another unusual feature is that it contains a short passage (481–484) in bacchiac quaternarii, and another passage (626–639) in various cretic metres, which Terence otherwise mostly avoided.

-The different metres are used for different purposes, reflecting the emotional content of the words.
-The iambic senarii passages are used for narrative and giving background information.
-They are also used five times in short sections to emphasise a point or give important information.
+The different metres are used for different purposes, reflecting the emotional content of the lines.
+The iambic senarii passages are used for narrative and giving background information; they are also used five times in short sections to emphasise a point or give important information.
 Trochaic septenarii move the plot forward.
 Iambic octonarii are common when characters express their anxieties.
-Iambic septenarii, the "metre of love", are used especially in passages singing about love and marriage.
+Iambic septenarii—the so-called "metre of love"—are used especially in passages singing about love and marriage.
 The bacchiac metre, used briefly when the midwife Lesbia comes out of the house, is a solemn metre often sung by women characters.

-Compared with a Plautus play such as Epidicus, Terence's Andria has many more changes of metre.
+Compared with a Plautus play, such as Epidicus, Terence's Andria has many more changes of metre.
 Thus the metrical scheme is: